John Bell Laughlin

-Born near Miami on 21 December 1879, son of Andrew Laughlin and Rachel Bell, he was educated at Cartwright School and St. John’s College, graduating in Arts from the University of Manitoba.
+Born near Miami on 21 December 1879, son of Andrew Laughlin and Rachel Bell (1855-1934), he was educated at Cartwright School and St. John’s College, graduating in Arts from the University of Manitoba.
 He articled in law to N. P. Buckingham of Boissevain and later with Campbell, Pitblado & Company.
 He was called to the Manitoba Bar in 1905 then practiced law at Cartwright as of 1906.
-He was Solicitor for the Bank of Toronto and the Rural Municipality of Roblin.
+He was a solicitor for the Bank of Toronto and the Rural Municipality of Roblin.

 Pioneers and Prominent People of Manitoba, Winnipeg: Canadian Publicity Company, 1925.